grame-cncm/faustcourse/session1/content.md

 simpler and intuitive to learn.
 * While Faust comes as a command line compiler in its most primitive form, it can be programmed through an online tool that doesn't require any installation.
-Thus, Faust code can be written and executed directly in a web browser.
+Thus, Faust code can be written and executed directly in a web browser!
 * In the next section, we'll show you how to use the online editor that will be used as the main development platform throughout this course.
 * The Faust online editor makes use of cutting edge web technologies such as